dahall/Vanara/Security/AssemblyReport.md

 PinnedSid | Enables access to managed `SecurityIdentifier` as unmanaged `PSID`.
 PrivilegeAndAttributes | Class to hold associated `SystemPrivilege` and `PrivilegeAttributes` pairs.
 PrivilegedCodeBlock | Elevate user privileges for a code block similar to a <c>lock</c> or <c>using</c> statement.
-PrivilegeExtension | Extension methods for `SafeTokenHandle` for working with privileges.
+PrivilegeExtension | Extension methods for `SafeHTOKEN` for working with privileges.
 SystemAccountInfo | Contains a corresponding result for each name provided to the `SystemSecurity.GetAccountInfo(System.Boolean,System.String[])` method.
 SystemSecurity | Provides access to the local security authority on a given server.
 UAC | Provides information about the state of User Access Control for the system.